RiyadAhmadov/Central-limit-teorem/README.md

 For a deeper understanding of the Central Limit Theorem and its applications, consider exploring additional resources such as textbooks, online courses, and academic papers.

-## License

-This project is provided under the [Your License Name] License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or feedback regarding this README or the Central Limit Theorem, please contact [Riyad] at [riyadehmedov03@gmail.com].
+For questions or feedback regarding this README or the Central Limit Theorem, please contact *Riyad* at *riyadehmedov03@gmail.com*.